Seffy04/Python-Finite-Element-Analysis/README.md

 # Python-Finite-Element-Analysis
 This project was made for my computational physics lab in Franklin and Marshall College where I used numerical methods to perform structural analysis on beam bending.
+You'll find my presentation PPTx file detailing some results from the project as well.
+Presented on April 24th 2024, in PHY226 taught by Professor Ryan Trainor at Franklin and Marshall college.

 ## Files in the most recent build:
 Build 3 contains multiple files, each with a certain function: